6 Tips to Scale Your Link Building Efforts

 Strategy #2: Inverted Broken Link Building

-Broken link building is one of the most used tactics on the SEO scene.
+Broken link building is one of the most widely used tactics in the SEO world.
 There's a reason: it works.
 Thing is, there's a way to maximize your efforts and take broken link building to the next level.

 Instead I prefer to use the TDNam Clouseouts addon from Scrapebox.
 It scrapes the clouseouts and regular auctions from GoDaddy.

-Once you have a nice big list of expired domains you can put up to 600 at a time through the Bulk Backlink checker in Majestic.
+Once you have a good-sized list of expired domains you can put up to 600 at a time through the Bulk Backlink checker in Majestic:

 You can then poke through the results and find thousands juicy dead backlinks that need replacing.
 Easy!

 Similar to hacking HARO, this method is highly reliant on Upwork or another freelancing website.
 It works best with a linkable asset on your website, but it can still without one.